 Based on recommendations from CDC and medical staff, Housing Facilities custodial will continue to clean and disinfect bathrooms daily.
 We have increased cleaning of common areas so that they are also disinfected daily.

-Beginning March 16, most buildings will require students, faculty and staff to swipe their Buff OneCard at entrances equipped with card readers for entry.
+Yes, most buildings require students, faculty and staff to swipe their Buff OneCard at entrances equipped with card readers for entry.
 For information about campus building access, see the campus building access page.

 Please send an email to email@example.com with information regarding the available supplies.
 The university recommends coordinating with Emergency Management instead of giving university resources directly to community organizations.
 Emergency Management will coordinate with the region and state to ensure supplies are distributed where they are most needed.